 Pretty simple, right?

 But most participants couldn’t solve this problem.
 They saw the box only as something that was used for holding tacks.
-Duncker observed a kind of “mental block against using an object in a new way that is required to solve a problem” in these participants.
-To find a solution, they would first need to overcome the tendency towards the psychological obstacle that was holding them back—functional fixedness.
+Duncker observed a "mental block against using an object in a new way that is required to solve a problem" in these participants.
+To find a solution, they would first need to overcome the tendency towards the psychological obstacle holding them back—functional fixedness.

 Functional Fixedness and Problem Solving

 Functional fixedness can become a genuine problem among professionals.
-In fact, research shows that functional fixedness is one of the most significant barriers to innovation within large organizations.
+Research shows that functional fixedness is one of large organizations' most significant barriers to innovation.
 If your job is to produce innovative solutions, being able to think “outside the box” is a must.

 So why do we become limited when it comes to using objects?

-Children, especially those under the age of 5, are not as biased as adults.
+Children, especially those under 5, are not as biased as adults.
 As we know only too well, toddlers won’t hesitate to turn a wall into a blank canvas for their works of art.
 But because they are constantly being corrected, children become more functionally fixed over time.
-Eventually, they realize that the only acceptable support to draw on is paper.
+Eventually, they realize that paper is the only acceptable support to draw on.

 As we gain more experience and knowledge, we become increasingly fixated on the predetermined use of objects and tools.
 And the more we practice using them in certain ways, the harder it is to see other alternatives.